Torsten Hallman: Rivalry with Robert

 Prior to the 1964 season, Hallman had been offered a contract to race for the ČZ factory racing team. ČZ had developed a new twin-port, two-stroke engine that considerably increased its horsepower.
 However, Hallman rejected their offer preferring to remain with the Husqvarna team.
 After Hallman's rejection, the ČZ factory gave the motorcycle they had intended for Hallman to 20-year-old privateer, Joël Robert.
 Robert took full advantage of the ČZ factory support to win 9 of the 14 Grand Prix races to claim the world championship ahead of second-placed Hallman.
 Hallman was once again the top scoring rider at the 1964 Trophée des Nations, as the Swedish team took top honors for the second consecutive year.

 In 1965, Hallman was completing his senior year in college and the heavy workload meant he had to reduce his racing schedule, yet he still managed a fourth place in the 1965 250cc World Championship.
 Russian ČZ rider Victor Arbekov won five Grand Prix races to claim the world championship ahead of the defending champion Joël Robert.

 The following three seasons were marked by the intense rivalry between Hallman and his great rival, Joël Robert.
 Husqvarna produced a new race bike for 1966 with a new, rigid frame that placed the engine lower so that handling was improved.
 The new front forks were also developed and produced in-house.
-Defending champion Arbekov began the 1966 season with a victory at the Spanish Grand Prix, however he was injured in a serious crash at the second round in France and did not return until the 14th round.
+Defending champion Arbekov began the 1966 season with a victory at the Spanish Grand Prix, however he was injured in a serious crash at the second round in France and did not return to form until the 14th round.
 Despite Arbekov's absence, Hallman still had to fend off ČZ riders Robert and Petr Dobry.
 Hallman and Robert traded wins back and forth in a season-long battle for the 1966 250cc Motocross World Championship that wasn't decided until the final race when Hallman finally prevailed over his rival.

 Hallman was once again a member of the victorious Swedish team at the 1966 Trophée des Nations, helping the Swedish team take top honors for the third time in four years (the 1965 Trophée des Nations event was canceled due to bad weather).
 During his free time, Hallman also participated in Swedish auto rally racing competitions, driving a Saab 96 with his older brother, Hans, serving as his co-driver.